 ReferenceUSA is a directory of every business in the US which makes it much more versatile than ThomasNet.
 However, you will have to go through the results of your searches more carefully to find a supplier that matches your needs.

 If you are looking for wholesale vendors, try including the keyword “wholesale” alongside of your search keyword terms.
+But websites like Faire, Shopify Handshake and Wholesale Central will allow you to quickly find wholesale suppliers of all sizes.

 Finally, Worldwide Brands is a directory of pre verified dropship and light bulk wholesale suppliers in the United States.
 There, you’ll find suppliers who are willing to dropship their own brands.